pyeve/cerberus/docs/validation-rules.rst

 \*of-rules
 ----------

-These rules allow you to list multiple sets of rules to validate against.
+These rules allow you to define different sets of rules to validate against.
 The field will be considered valid if it validates against the set in the list according to the prefixes logics ``all``, ``any``, ``one`` or ``none``.

 ==========  ====================================================================